vaunblu/SimpleKit/README.md

 "use client";

 // 1.
 Import modules
-import React from "react";
+import * as React from "react";
 import { QueryClient, QueryClientProvider } from "@tanstack/react-query";
-import { WagmiProvider as WagmiProviderBase, http, createConfig } from "wagmi";
+import { WagmiProvider as WagmiProviderRoot, http, createConfig } from "wagmi";
 import { mainnet } from "wagmi/chains";
-import { injected, walletConnect, coinbaseWallet } from "wagmi/connectors";
+import { injected, coinbaseWallet, walletConnect } from "wagmi/connectors";

 // Make sure to replace the projectId with your own WalletConnect Project ID,
-// if you wish to use WalletConnect (highly recommended)! const projectId = "123...abc";
+// if you wish to use WalletConnect (recommended)! const projectId = "123...abc";

 // 2.
 Define your Wagmi config